Oscar Quitak

 Quitak's stage work includes roles at the Old Vic and the National Theatre; as well as the original West End and Broadway productions of the musical Pickwick, in 1963 and 1965.
 His television credits include: Z-Cars, Man in a Suitcase, Doomwatch, Ace of Wands, Colditz, The Changes, The New Avengers, Open All Hours, Kessler as Josef Mengele, Chessgame, Howards' Way, A Very British Coup, Yes, Prime Minister, Saracen, Lovejoy and Telltale.

-Personal life
+Personal life and death

 Quitak lived in Ibiza with his wife of 62 years, the actress Andrée Melly, who died on 31 January 2020.
 The marriage produced two children.
+He died there on 31 December 2023, at the age of 97.